robinsonraju/robinsonraju.github.io/_posts/books/2016-10-16-FunctionalThinking.md

 **_Excercise to self_**

-1. Write a program that takes in input as 'a list of names, some of which consist of a single character' and returns 'a comma-delimited string with the single letter names removed, with each name capitalized'.
+1. Write a progam in Java 8 or Clojure that, given a list of names, some of which consist of a single character, returns a comma-delimited string with the single letter names removed, with each name capitalized.
-2.
+2. Write a program in Java 8 or Clojure that implements Number Classification. i.e, given a number, the program outputs if the number is perfect, abundant or deficient.
+3. Write a program in Clojure that takes in a range of numbers and returns numbers that are divisible by 3.

 ### Chapter 3 : Cede
 > "Confession: I never want to work in a non-garbage-collected language again.
 I paid my dues in languages like C++ for too many years, and I don’t want to surrender the conveniences of modern languages.
 That’s the story of how software development progresses."